Pascal's Triangle - Like Structures,

 This specialized program contains equations I found, except the combinatoric equation for the Deltoidalicositetrahedron I omit.
 Its a page long, so I just give the algebra solution to that shape instead.
 The spreadsheets represented by the Combinatoric EQs can be downloaded from this page, but are not linked into the program, nor are the Algebraic Expansions given actually available, unless you want to try one out in a standard mathematics software package such as Mathematica, Maple, or the cheaper 'Sage', though I don't know how the syntax for the Expand() function will differ.
 One could easily write a program to do just algebraic expansions, or even do the expansion of any algebra equation to the Nth power by hand.
 The summation required in the Combinatoric equations is parallel to the way the identical terms will 'sum' as they recombine.

-The second of this site in the Google Sites.
+The second of this site in the Google Sites, will catch up soon.

 |Pascalloids & Geometry PDF|